mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 ### Test Setups

-#### Install Pipeline
+#### Install Stage

-The following test setups are created on each platform and cleaned-up at the end of the pipeline.
+The following test setups are created on each platform and cleaned-up at the end of the stage.
 Cluster2 and Cluster3 would be connected to Cluster1 DOP for provisioning and monitoring.